 Both might require reorganizing the results into normal form and watching out for the signs and for overflow/underflow, and division by zero.
+Consult the Stallings textbook for detailed flowcharts on performing addition, multiplication, or division using floating point.

 Other resources